Cryptkeeper/liblorproto/README.md

 ### Error Values

-Due to the simplicity of most encoding routines, many functions do not return a value.
-Those which provide basic value checking (where possible) return type `bool` with true indicating an encoding success.
-No further error information is available and users should check the function implementation for failure causes.
-I recommend a debug mode in your application which prints the basic routing information (unit, channel, effect args) prior to invoking encoding calls.
+Due to the simplicity of most encoding routines encoding functions do not return a value.
+A select few encoding issues (e.g. overflow/underflow issues) may be raised via `lorAssert` (by default a macro to `assert`) which I recommend enabling in development builds.
+In most cases, there is no ability for the library to discern invalid values given the nature of the protocol and its loosely undocumented bounds.

 ### Brightness Curves